WilliamRagstad/Font-Manager/README.md

 ### 0 History

-Font Manager was developed due to a lack of utility softwares that utilized the font changing possibility for csgo.
+Font Manager was developed due to a lack of utility softwares that utilized the font changing possibility for CS:GO.
 What it does is providing a simple user interface in which fonts are easily previewed, re-sized and applied to the game.

 Today, Font Manager has over 60 000 downloads and is vastly known as the best program for this task.
 This is something I am verry proud of!